 - Trading one type of crypto for another type is again taxable as a capital gain.

-- Using crypto as payment for goods and services constitutes disposal, and any gains or losses that occurred will need to be disclosed in Form 8949.
+- Using cryptocurrencies as payment for goods and services qualifies as disposal, and any resulting gains or losses must disclose on Form 8949.

-- Cryptocurrency of any sort, earned via mining or staking, is subject to taxation as income.
-In contrast to the preceding examples, any profits made here will be taxed at the ordinary income tax rates rather than capital gains tax rates.
-The taxed amount will be equal to the asset’s fair market value at the time the coin is mined (not sold).
-If it is later sold, it will result in a second taxable event, and you will be required to report the capital gain or loss on Form 8949.
+- The cryptocurrency of any sort, earned via mining or staking, is subject to taxation as income.
+In contrast to previous examples, any profits made here will be taxed at the ordinary income tax rates.
+At the time the coin is not sold, the taxed amount will be the same as the asset’s fair market value.
+You will be required to report the capital gain or loss on Form 8949 if it is later sold.
 Any money earned from receiving payment in cryptocurrency, like mining or staking cryptocurrency, is taxable as income.
 This must be reported on Form 1040.

 - Schedule D

 - 040 Schedule 1 or 1040 Schedule C (in some cases)

 Cryptocurrency, its regulation and classification by the IRS, and the taxes it is subject to.
 And how its use affects tax liabilities are all subject to constant change.